 The senior posts do not receive any performance related bonuses, benefits in kind or overtime payments.
 A separate car allowance for the Chief Executive is no longer paid.

-In addition the Chief Executive receives a payment as Returning Officer which varies according to the elections taking place.
+In addition the Managing Director receives a payment as Returning Officer which varies according to the elections taking place.

 The Project Director (Enterprise Zone Delivery) position was created in 2013 and is being solely funded by the South East Local Enterprise Partnership.